-Thank you for your interest in the University Writing Center.
-The following information will help you be prepared to make the most of your session:
+Thank you for your interest in the University Writing Center!
+The following information will prepare you to make the most of your session:

 Who should visit the Writing Center?